Manhattan New York, USA Travel Guide

 Independent travel offers maximum flexibility.
 Set your own pace, pick your own attractions, and dine at your leisure.
 This method is often more cost-effective for closer destinations.

-Organized tours provide convenience, especially for farther travel or if you prefer a structured itinerary.
-Tours frequently include transportation, a guide, and pre-arranged entry to numerous places.
+Organized tours offer convenience, especially for farther travel or when you prefer a structured itinerary.
+Tours frequently include transportation, a guide, and pre-arranged entry to plenty of places.

 Beyond Manhattan's parks, the surrounding region has opportunities to connect with nature.